-This article is about the idea of purpose: Why am I here on planet Earth, and what should I be doing in order to “fulfill” or “perfect” my existence here?
+This article is about the idea of purpose: Why am I here on Earth, and what should I be doing in order to “fulfill” or “perfect” my existence here?

-This blog post is about how to understand our own situation in everyday life: What am I doing here?
+This article is about how to understand our own situation in everyday life: What am I doing here?
 Am I engaged in the “wrong” activities, or am I doing all right?
 Is there anything I should be doing, that I do not currently do?
 And is there something I am doing, that I should not do?